cython/cython/docs/src/userguide/language_basics.rst

    will refuse to automatically convert a union with unsafe type combinations.
 An example is a union of an ``int`` and a ``char*``, in which case the pointer value may or may not be a valid pointer.

+.. [#2] Other than signed/unsigned char[].
+   The conversion will fail if the length of C array is not known at compile time, and when using a slice of a C array.

 Caveats when using a Python string in a C context